Explainability as statistical inference: Introduction

 \section{Introduction}

 Fueled by the recent advances in deep learning, machine learning models are becoming omnipresent in society.
-Their widespread use for decision making or predictions in critical fields leads to a growing need for transparency and interpretability of these methods.
-While \cite{rudin2019stop} argues that we should always favor interpretable models for high-stake decisions, in practice, black-box methods are used due to their superior predictive power.
+Their widespread use for decision-making or predictions in critical fields leads to a growing need for transparency and interpretability of these methods.
+While \citet{rudin2019stop} argues that we should always favour interpretable models for high-stake decisions, in practice, black-box methods are used due to their superior predictive power.
 Researchers have proposed a variety of model explanation approaches for black-box models, and we refer to \citet{linardatos_et_al_2021} for a recent survey.
-Finding interpretable methods is hard.
-The multiplicity of evaluation methods \citep{afchar2021towards, jethani2021have, liu2021synthetic, hooker2019benchmark} makes it difficult to assess the qualities of the different methods.

-In this paper, we will focus on methods that offer an understanding of which features are important for the prediction of a given instance.
-These types of methods are called instance-wise feature selection and quantify how much a prediction change when only a subset of features is shown to the model. \cite{ribeiro2016should} fit an interpretable linear regression locally around a given instance, and \cite{seo2018noise} create saliency maps by back-propagating gradient through the model. \cite{lundberg2017unified} approximate Shapley values \citep{shapley_1953} for every instance. \cite{fong2017interpretable}, \cite{slack2020fooling} propose to create a saliency map by evaluating the change in performance of the model when exposed to different selections of features.
-In practice, these methods show very good results but focus on local explanations for a single instance.
-An evaluation of the selection for a single image requires an exponential number of passes through the black-box model.
+Finding interpretable models is hard.
+The lack of consensus for evaluating an explanation \citep{afchar2021towards, jethani2021have, liu2021synthetic, hooker2019benchmark} makes it difficult to assess the qualities of the different methods.
+Many leads are explored such as interpretability for unsupervised models \citep{crabbe2022label, moshkovitz2020explainable}, using concept embedding models to obtain high-level explanation \cite{zarlenga2022concept}, global \cite{tibshirani1996regression, lemhadri2021lassonet} or class-specific \cite{orlhac2019class} feature selection.
+In this paper, we will focus on methods that offer an understanding of which features are important for the prediction of a given instance in a supervised learning setting.
+These types of methods are called instance-wise feature selection and quantify how much a prediction changes when only a subset of features is shown to the model.